-(interpretation ends) However, I am concerned that as the department focuses on this new project, though we can see something positive here, such long-standing needs for school infrastructure as renovations, expansions or even new schools will be pushed aside in the smaller communities. (interpretation) For example, I come from a smaller community, and the communities often have needs or a lack of space.
+With that being the case, I'll reiterate that (interpretation ends) I am concerned that as the department focuses on this new project, such long-standing needs for school infrastructure as renovations, expansions, or even new schools will be pushed aside.

-(interpretation ends) Can the minister assure me that those communities which have already been waiting for a number of years for new infrastructure will not have their school projects further delayed due to this new priority? (interpretation) Thank you, Mr. Speaker.
+Can the minister assure me that those communities which have already been waiting for a number of years for new infrastructure will not have their school projects further delayed due to this new priority? (interpretation) Thank you, Mr. Speaker.

 Speaker: Thank you members.
-Although question period has been extended for 30 minutes, we still need to shorten our preambles on the question and answer.
+Although question period has been extended for 30 minutes, we still need to shorten our preambles on the questions and answers.
 Minister of Education, Ms. Gross.

 Hon.
-Pamela Gross: Quana, Mr. Speaker and quana to the member for the question.
-In terms of the full-day kindergarten capital projects or minor improvements to schools that need to be made to other schools in the future, I can say, Mr. Speaker, that it won't impede on any capital projects that are going through and going ahead.
+Pamela Gross: Quana, Mr. Speaker.
+Quana to the member for the question.
+In terms of the full-day kindergarten capital projects or minor improvements to schools that need to be made to other schools in the future, I can say that it won't impede on any capital projects that are going through and going ahead.

-So, Mr. Speaker, I can say for example, that the Sakku School in Coral Harbour is still scheduled to go ahead along with all of the other capital projects that the Department of Education does undertake to either do minor repairs or renovations to the schools, or major school projects like renovating schools, or building and constructing new schools.
+Mr. Speaker, I can say, for example, that the Sakku School in Coral Harbour is still scheduled to go ahead along with all of the other capital projects that the Department of Education does undertake to either do minor repairs or renovations to the schools, or major school projects like renovating schools, or building and constructing new schools.

-So the department is able to handle both projects and work towards implementing the new facilities along with upgrades to schools and work towards implementing full-day kindergarten with repairs that will need to be made in the future.
+The department is able to handle both projects and work towards implementing the new facilities along with upgrades to schools and work towards implementing full-day kindergarten with the repairs that will need to be made in the future.
 Thank you, Mr. Speaker.